Statistical Modeling of Combinatorial Response Data: Discussion

 \section{Discussion}

 In this article, we propose a likelihood-based approach for handling combinatorial response data.
 We take advantage of the properties of integer linear program, which lead to a data augmentation strategy that enjoys both tractable theoretic analysis and efficient computation.
 There are several interesting directions worth further pursuing.
-First, we could explore alternative computational algorithms, such as Hamiltonian Monte Carlo (HMC) or expectation-maximization (EM) algorithm.
-Since both algorithms are iterative, a computational bottleneck is the cost of solving linear program when evaluating the likelihood or taking expectation associated with $1(y_i = \underset{z \in \mathbb{Z}^d \cap \mathcal P}{\arg\max}\; \zeta_i'z)$.
-Potentially, one could avoid such cost by considering the dual form as we did in the Gibbs sampler, or borrowing strength from the existing toolbox in robust optimization that allows uncertainty on objective function coefficients \citep{gabrel2014recent}.
-Second, for consistency theory, we consider the case when the ground truth is covered by the family of our specified models.
+First, for consistency theory, we consider the case when the ground truth is covered by the family of our specified models.
 On the other hand, it remains to be seen if one could recover the fitted value functional under some level of model misspecification.
-Third, we could extend the strategy of augmenting observed data with optimization decision variables beyond linear program.
-For example, there is a large class of optimization approaches based on semi-definite program, which are applicable to statistical inference tasks such as covariance modeling and metric learning.
+Second, we could extend the strategy of augmenting observed data with optimization decision variables beyond linear program.
+For example, there is a class of optimization approaches based on semi-definite program, which are applicable to inference tasks such as covariance modeling and metric learning.